tashifkhan/sophos-auto-login/README.md

 ## Introduction

-This Python script automates the login process for an internet web authentication portal, relogging you in every 10 minutes to prevent automatic logout.
+This Python script automates the login process for an internet web authentication portal, relogging you in every 2 minutes to prevent automatic logout.
 The updated version now stores the login credentials in a CSV file, providing a more organized and scalable approach.
+But the legacy version with dicsionary implementation is also uploaded (as login-dict.py).

 It is basically a _**Program to Login to a Server**_